MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-okta-to-microsoft-cloud-app-security.md

 title: Connect Okta to Cloud App Security
 description: This article provides information about how to connect your Okta to Cloud App Security using the API connector for visibility and control over use.
 keywords:
-author: rkarlin
+author: shsagir
-ms.author: rkarlin
+ms.author: shsagir
-manager: rkarlin
+manager: shsagir
-ms.date: 12/10/2018
+ms.date: 06/04/2019
 ms.topic: conceptual
 ms.collection: M365-security-compliance
 ms.prod: